danielctecla/puzzle-dfs-bfs/README.md

 # slidding-puzzle-pygame
-Slidding Puzzle Game tutorial in Pygame
+Six part video tutorial explaining how to create a slidding puzzle game in python using pygame.